-The post discusses a simple 3 phase motorcycle voltage regulator circuit which may be used for controlling the battery charging voltage in most two wheeler.
+The post discusses a list of PWM controlled simple 3 phase motorcycle voltage regulator circuit which may be used for controlling the battery charging voltage in most two wheeler.
 The idea was requested by Mr. Junior.

 hello my name is junior live in Brazil and work with manufacturing and recovery regulator rectifier motorcycle voltage and would appreciate a help u, I need a three-phase mosfet regulator circuit for motorcycles, entreda voltage 80-150 volts, correte Maximum 25A, maximum consumption of the system 300 watts,